Halloween-Themed White Chocolate Eyeball Recipe

 The white mixture should feel cold to the touch before you begin to work with it.

 - Scoop about a heaping teaspoon of the mixture out and roll it between your hands into approximately 1-inch balls.

 - Different white chocolate morsels and condensed milk may react differently.
 If the balls are not holding their shape and start to melt into blobs; then the mixture may not be cold enough.
 Try chilling the plate you are putting them on.
 Another fix is to dust your hands with a little bit of confectioners sugar and work it into the eyeball.

 - Take the flattened blue dots and plop them on the white truffles.

 - Put a mini chocolate chip in the middle of each one to form the pupil.

 For the finale, we need to discuss the presentation.
 Let's make it look icky.

-I prefer a white or clear plate for this, so the eyeballs show up.
+I prefer to use a white or clear plate for this, so the eyeballs really pop.